waldirio/rho/doc/source/man.rst

 ``--scan-dirs dir1 dir2``

-  The list of directories on remote systems to scan for products.
-This option is intended to help scope a scan for systems with very large file system under the root directory.
-You may provide a list of directories or a file where each item is on a separate line.
+  Contains the list of directories on remote systems to scan for products.
+This option is intended to help scope a scan for systems with a very large file system under the root directory.
+You can provide multiple values for this option, with each value separated by a space, or provide a path to a file that contains a list of directories, where each directory is on a separate line.

 ``--cache``

-  This argument can be used if a profile has previously been used for a discovery and nothing new needs to be found during the scan
+  Restricts the scope of the scan to the hosts that were discovered in the previous scan.
+Use this option to discover software on hosts that were discovered in a previous scan.
+Do not use this option to scan for new hosts.

 ``--vault=vault_file``

-  This contains the path of the file that contains the vault password.
-If this option is used the file should be limited in access on the system.
+  Contains the path of the file that contains the vault password.
+Because the encrypted Rho data could contain sensitive information, make sure that this vault password file is stored in a location that has limited access.

 ``--logfile=log_file``

-  This contains the path of the file for writing the scan log.
+  Contains the path of the log file for this instance of the ``rho scan`` command.

 ``--ansible-forks=num_forks``

-  This value is used to determine the number of systems to scan in parallel.
-The current default is 50 concurrent connections.
+  Sets the number of systems to scan in parallel.
+The default number is 50 concurrent connections.

 Options for All Commands
 ------------------------

-A the following option is allowed with every command for rho.
+The following options are available for every Rho command.

 ``--help``

-  This prints the help for the rho command or subcommand.
+  Prints the help for the ``rho`` command or subcommand.

 ``-v``

-  The verbose mode (``-vvv`` for more, ``-vvvv`` to enable connection debugging).
+  Enables the verbose mode.
+The ``-vvv`` option increases verbosity to show more information.
+The ``-vvvv`` option enables connection debugging.

 Examples
 --------

-:Adding new authentication credentials with a keyfile: ``rho auth add --name=new-creds --username=rho-user --sshkeyfile=/etc/ssh/ssh_host_rsa_key``
+:Creating a new authentication profile with a keyfile: ``rho auth add --name=new-creds --username=rho-user --sshkeyfile=/etc/ssh/ssh_host_rsa_key``
-:Adding new authentication credentials with a password: ``rho auth add --name=other-creds --username=rho-user-pass --password``
+:Creating a new authentication profile with a password: ``rho auth add --name=other-creds --username=rho-user-pass --password``
-:Creating a new profile: ``rho profile add --name=new-profile --hosts 1.2.3.0 --auth new-creds``
+:Creating a new profile: ``rho profile add --name=new-profile --hosts 1.192.0.19 --auth new-creds``
-:Editing a profile: ``rho profile edit --name=new-profile --hosts 1.2.3.[0:255] --auth new-creds other-creds``
+:Editing a profile: ``rho profile edit --name=new-profile --hosts 1.192.0.[0:255] --auth new-creds other-creds``
 :Running a scan with a profile: ``rho scan --profile=new-profile --reportfile=/home/jsmith/Desktop/output.csv``

 Security Considerations
 -----------------------

-The credentials used to access servers are stored with the profile configuration in an AES-256 encrypted configuration file.
+The authentication profile credentials that are used to access servers are stored with the network profile configuration in an AES-256 encrypted configuration file.
 A vault password is used to access this file.
-The vault password and decrypted file contents are in the system memory, and could theoretically be written to disk if they were to be swapped out.
+The vault password and decrypted file contents are in the system memory, and could theoretically be written to disk if memory swapping is enabled.

-While the vault password can be passed via a file to run ``rho`` without prompts (such as scheduling a cron job), using this can be risky and should be stored in a location with limited access; be cautious about using this mechanism.
+Although you can run the ``rho`` command without prompts (such as scheduling a cron job) by using a file to pass the vault password, the use of a file for vault password storage is not without risk; therefore, its use requires caution.
+The vault password allows access to encrypted Rho data that could contain sensitive information.
+Make sure that this vault password file, if used, is stored in a location that has limited access.

 Authors
 -------